-Interest, Dividend Expense, Net
+Interest Expense

-Interest, dividend and expense was \$0.5 million for the year ended December 31, 2022 compared to \$53,000 for the year ended December 31, 2021, and represents the earnings on our cash equivalents net of interest expense on outstanding debt obligations.
-The increase is primarily due to increased interest expense incurred as a result of increased borrowing in the first quarter of 2022.
+Interest expense was \$2.6 million for the year ended December 31, 2023, compared to \$1.7 million for the year ended December 31, 2022, and represents interest expense on our outstanding debt obligations.
+The increase in interest expense is the result of rising interest rates that are increasing the variable interest rate on our term loan for the year ended December 31, 2023 compared to the year ended December 31, 2022.